Brexit: tax consequences

 - Directives on Mutual Assistance and Recovery Assistance;

 Another significant issue regards the rules on levying national and employed person’s insurances.
 Apart from the rules the European Court of Justice’s case law needs to be highlighted as well.
 Before discussing these topics we have a few general notes.

 2. Some general aspects

 The UK leaving the EU will affect the United Kingdom, Wales, Scotland and Northern Ireland.
-Quite likely one or more of these areas - in particular Scotland and Northern Ireland - will try and remain in the EU.
+It seemed quite likely one or more of these areas - in particular Scotland and Northern Ireland - would try and remain in the EU, but considering how things currently stand this is highly improbable.
 The Channel Islands and the Isle of Man are part of the UK, too, and so are other associated areas, such as Gibraltar and some Caribbean islands.
 As such these areas are partly governed by EU law and its application (either in full or in part) would technically be abolished.